ozzieem/Uni/README.md

 Small_Projects folder contains really small projects that I created when I started learning C++ or just want to try out small things.
 Includes some parts of the Project Euler challenges.

 System_Development contains files for a small program that is used as an administration program by judges for a diving-competition for the system-development course.
 Intermediate level.

+System_Development_Continuation contains files for a multiplayer game which was developed with 7 people in the Phaser engine with Typescript.
+Intermediate level.